Humhu/argus/extrinsics_array/README.md

 # extrinsics_array
-Software to manage arrays of objects
+Package to store and retrieve extrinsics info